singerdmx/flutter-quill/README.md

 You have two options:

-1. Using [quill_html_converter](./packages/quill_html_converter/) to convert to/from HTML, the package is not ready yet
+1. Using [quill_html_converter](./packages/quill_html_converter/) to convert to/from HTML, the package can convert the Quill delta to HTML well (it uses [vsc_quill_delta_to_html](https://pub.dev/packages/vsc_quill_delta_to_html)) but the converting from HTML back to Quill delta is experimental
 2. Another option is to use [vsc_quill_delta_to_html](https://pub.dev/packages/vsc_quill_delta_to_html) to convert your document to HTML.
 This package has full support for all Quill operations - including images, videos, formulas, tables, and mentions.
 Conversion can be performed in vanilla Dart (i.e., server-side or CLI) or in Flutter.
-It is a complete Dart part of the popular and mature [quill-delta-to-html](https://www.npmjs.com/package/quill-delta-to-html) Typescript/Javascript package.
+It is a complete Dart part of the popular and mature [quill-delta-to-html](https://www.npmjs.com/package/quill-delta-to-html) Typescript/Javascript package. this package doesn't convert the HTML back to Quill Delta as far as we know

 ## Testing